blade-sensei/learning/writing/git-clean.md

-# AVOID CLEAN GIT HISTORY
+# GET CLEAN GIT HISTORY

 Here i will explain why i used linear history and how, in order to get a clean git history.
 This is based on my experiences.
 If you have other practices, please feel free to share with me.